0nix/ggj21/twine/ending8.md

 # Reversal Radical Bayer, Sessler Wins

-Lieutenant Sessler crosses his hand and grits his sickly yellow teeth.
+Lieutenant Sessler crosses his arms and grits his sickly yellow teeth.
 He glares at Sergeant Bayer, then he glares at you, his beady eyes darting back and forth to make sure both you feel his hatred.
 The Sergeant responds, staring him down with a scowl reserved for when you smell rotten fish.
 "You are a real disgrace to this company, Oskar.
 Do you know that?"

 "Spare me these speeches, Bayer.
 And, so long as you are speaking to me at least have the courtesy of referring to me by my rank."
 Sessler says with a heavy helping of contempt dripping down his mouth.